top of page

 Conclusions

-According to the National Park Service, if Meadowcroft is 16,000 years old or older, it brings the archeological data more in line with estimates needed for the development of language and Native American biology in the New World.
+According to the National Park Service, if Meadowcroft is 16,000 years old or older, it brings the archeological data more in line with longer time estimates needed for the development of language and Native American biology in the New World.
 It also provides a greater time depth for various cultural adaptations in the Americas, such as maritime adaptations along the Peruvian coast, to develop in the New World.

 “Further,” the National Park Service states, “it enables archeologists to examine a Pleistocene adaptation in an environment with a very low population density.
 It also allows us to examine the technology fresh out of Siberia and what is potentially the predecessor to Clovis: a question which has always been an enigma.
 Australia is the only other continent where we can examine rates of migration and the specifics of how people migrate into totally new environments.
 Using the Clovis First model it appeared that new land was occupied very quickly and it was characterized by the development of a distinctive style of artifacts (i.e. fluted points).
 Based on Meadowcroft, and now Cactus Hill and Monte Verde, it appears that this process may be slow as it was in Australia.”